NicolasRR/OptML/README.md

 - `run_speed_comp.sh`: compares the performance of synchronous SGD vs asynchronous SGD for `world_size`$=[2,6,11]$, different data partioning strategies (default, `--split_dataset`, `--split_labels`) and different network architectures (Lenet5 vs PyTorch CNN)
 - `loss_landcape.sh`: computes the loss landscape for all the `.pt` (models) and associated `.npy` (saved weights during training) located in a folder
 - `test_model.sh`: computes the test performance for all the `.pt` (models) and associated `.log` (log file with training logs) located in a folder

+On WSL, when modifying the scripts you may encounter the following error: `line 2: $'\r': command not found`, to solve this issue run: `dos2unix script.sh`

 ### Results
 Summaries of some experiences can be found in the summaries folder, to get access to all the results go to our [GDrive](https://drive.google.com/drive/folders/1rM8yHsevoPhG_gKhCVNJ2S3qwUvvFWgU?usp=sharing) with ~ 10 GB of data including models, weights during training, classification reports, loss landscape plots and contour plots.